kpx-dev/cordova-plugin-opentokjs-example/README.md

 3. Download Bower dependencies `bower install`.

+4. Install the plugin: cordova plugin add cordova-plugin-opentokjs --save --shrinkwrap

-4. Rename the `www/js/app.constant.js.sample` file to `www/js/app.constant.js`.
+5. Rename the `www/js/app.constant.js.sample` file to `www/js/app.constant.js`.

-5. Insert your own values for your OpenTok API Key, Session ID, and a Token into `www/js/app.constant.js`.
+6. Insert your own values for your OpenTok API Key, Session ID, and a Token into `www/js/app.constant.js`.

 **NOTE:** Running `ionic serve` does not include the necessary `opentok.js` from the plugin.
 Therefore this command doesn't work to test the application.
 Use `ionic build browser` and `gulp browser:serve` instead.